 Common outputs that result in fairness and motivation include:

-- Monetary compensation – Salary, bonus, pension, stock options, increased revenue, and more
+- Monetary compensation: Salary, bonus, pension, stock options, increased revenue, and more

-- Increase in free time – The ability to spend your time as you see fit, such as creating a lifestyle business or getting extra vacation days at work
+- Increase in free time: The ability to spend your time as you see fit, such as creating a lifestyle business or getting extra vacation days at work

-- Learning – The chance to learn new skills and gain greater life experiences
+- Learning: The chance to learn new skills and gain greater life experiences

 If the inputs a person invests doesn’t result in the outputs the expect, a person will feel that they’re being treated unfairly and their motivation will wane.
-If you can identify what you or another person is investing and what you or they expect to earn in return, you’ll be able to self-motivate as well as motivate the others around you.
+If you can identify what you or another person is investing in and what you or they expect to earn in return, you’ll be able to self-motivate as well as motivate the others around you.

-The Optimal Ratio of Equity and How it Relates to Motivation
+The Optimal Ratio of Equity for Motivation

 This is where the four referents we discussed above come into play.
 If a person believes that they have either more or less equity in relation to their chosen reference, they will feel that things are unfair and lose motivation.
 This is known as “equity tension.”
 If you think you’re under-rewarded and have less equity in relation to your reference, you become less motivated.
 Conversely, if you think you’re over-rewarded and have more equity, you also become less motivated.